 For attribute A, we can recommend cycling, both static and outdoor, swimming, including "wet-vest" interval training or using an ergometer either of the rowing type or the cross-country skiing type.
 Daily monitoring of their resting pulse rate and use of a pulse monitor to get the required exercise level will maintain or even improve their cardiovascular system.

-For attribute B, the athlete needs to weigh himself/herself regularly, to watch food intake and to burn off enough calories in the various types of exercise to keep the weight down to its normal level.
+For attribute B, the athlete needs to weigh himself/herself regularly, watch food intake, and burn off enough calories in the various types of exercise to keep the weight down to its normal level.

-General endurance, attribute E, allows plenty of variety, but I would choose walking as the best activity, wearing boots and walking on soft ground to prevent any shock to the injury.
-The advantage of a prolonged, low-intensity exercise is that it is therapeutic; it allows the athlete time to think; it calms them down and gives them the assurance that they are doing something positive.
+General endurance, attribute E, allows plenty of variety.
+Still, I would choose walking as the best activity, wearing boots and walking on soft ground to prevent any shock to the injury.
+The advantage of a prolonged, low-intensity exercise is that it is therapeutic; it allows the athlete time to think; it calms them down and assures them that they are doing something positive.

 What the programme could include